yegor256/blog/_posts/2020/nov/2020-11-10-typing-without-types.md

 with the object `b`.
 This information should be enough to visualize the "type" of the incoming object.
 No need to ask the programmer to do this explicitly and spend another five lines of code in a new file to declare the type `Book`.
-The compiler can do this job for us.
+The compiler together with the IDE can do this job for us.

 Of course, to make this work we must prohibit
 [type casting]({% pst 2015/apr/2015-04-02-class-casting-is-anti-pattern %})